ifeelmohiit/OCTANET_JULY_TODO_LIST/README.md

 # OCTANET_JULY_TODO_LIST

-I am happy to share that I have completed my first task a landing page of website as intern at OctaNet .
+I am happy to share that I have completed my second task  at OctaNet .

 The second task , todo list application given by OctaNet.